ThibautGery/docker-logging-example/article.md

 application in a database where we can query them.

-This article will be built around an example where our application will only be nginx and our database will be Elasticsearch and Kibana to show beautiful graphs and diagrams.
+This article is built around an example where nginx is our application and
+Elasticsearch is our database and Kibana is the interface to show beautiful graphs and diagrams.
 The code of the example is available on [github](https://github.com/ThibautGery/Docker-logging-example).

 We need to collect and transport our logs from a distributed system to a